 Instructions

-3. – In a large bowl, beat the cream cheese with a hand mixer until smooth and creamy.
-Gradually add the sugar and flour, mixing until well incorporated.
+2. – In a large bowl, beat the cream cheese with a hand mixer until smooth and creamy, about 2-3 minutes.

-5. – Add the eggs one at a time, beating well after each addition.
-Stir in the vanilla extract.
+4. – Add the eggs one at a time, beating well after each addition.
+Scrape down the sides as needed.

-7. – Pour the cheesecake batter into the prepared crust.
-Bake for 55-60 minutes, or until the center is almost set.
+7. – Bake for 55-65 minutes, or until the center is almost set.
+The cheesecake should still have a slight jiggle in the center.

-8. – Turn off the oven and leave the cheesecake inside with the door closed for 1 hour.
+8. – Turn off the oven and leave the cheesecake inside with the door ajar for 1 hour.

-9. – Remove the cheesecake from the oven and let it cool completely on a wire rack, then refrigerate for at least 4 hours or overnight before serving.
+9. – Remove the cheesecake from the oven and let it cool completely on a wire rack, then refrigerate for at least 4 hours or overnight.

 Notes